Allure of Craquelure: A Variational-Generative Approach to Crack Detection in Paintings: Crack Detection in Digitized Paintings as Inverse Problem

 \section{Crack Detection in Digitized Paintings as Inverse Problem}

 In this work, the task of crack detection in images will be considered an \textit{inverse problem}, thus we give a brief introduction on that topic based on \cite{arridge2019solving} before formulating the problem in our precise setting.
-An inverse problem consists of recovering an unknown signal or parameter $\inp \in \Inp$ from measurements $U \in \Mea$ generated by a forward operator $T : \Inp \to \Mea$, potentially corrupted by noise $n$, that is
+An inverse problem consists of recovering an unknown signal or parameter $\inp \in \Inp$ from measurements $\mea \in \Mea$ generated by a forward operator $T : \Inp \to \Mea$, potentially corrupted by noise $n$, that is

 Inverse problems are said to be \textit{ill-posed}, if the solution is sensitive to variations in data.
-More precisely, that is when at least one of the following fails: a solution may not exist for all measurements $U$ (existence), multiple $Y$ may explain the same $U$ (uniqueness), or small perturbations in $U$ may cause large deviations in $Y$ (stability).
+More precisely, that is when at least one of the following fails: a solution may not exist for all measurements $\mea$ (existence), multiple $\inp$ may explain the same $\mea$ (uniqueness), or small perturbations in $\mea$ may cause large deviations in $\inp$ (stability).
 Such difficulties are very common, so regularization strategies are required to overcome them.
-In the context of crack detection, $U \in \Mea = \mathbb{R}^{h \times w \times 3}$ is the input RGB image, that is the digitized painting, and the goal is to recover the crack pattern $\C \in \mathbb{R}^{h \times w}$ as well as the crack-free painting part $\B \in \mathbb{R}^{h \times w \times 3}$ from it while the forward operator $T$ maps $(\B,\C) \in \Inp = \mathbb{R}^{h\times w \times 4}$ to the observed image.
-Formally speaking, this can be expressed as a regularized inverse problem of the form
+In many applications, the noise can be assumed to be independent of the unknown input $\inp$, which yields $n(\inp) \equiv n$.
+In our specific case however, this simplification does not apply, since the observed corruption is caused by cracks whose appearance depends on the underlying painting content.
+More precisely, we consider $\Inp = \Mea \times \Cra$ and inputs $\inp = (\B, \C)$, where $\B$ models the crack-free image part, and $\C$ models the crack pattern.
+The forward operator $T$ is a projection of $(\B,\C)$ onto the crack-free image $B$ while the noise is parametrized by the crack pattern $\C$.
+Consequently, the forward problem reads